Quick Facts

-You have a heart for all children.
-And if you want to teach all children, consider choosing a dual major in elementary education and special education.
+If you have a heart for all children, and if you want to teach all children, consider choosing a dual major in elementary education and special education.

 You’ll earn a license in Elementary Education (K-6) and Exceptional Needs: Mild Interventions (K-6).